laurells/alx-system_engineering-devops/0x00-shell_basics/README.md

 The eighth script moves the file betty from one directory to another The nighth script deletes the file betty
 The tenth script deletes a directory
+The eleventh script changes a working directory to the previous one